 - Get into the RACK act!
 RACK is “Random Acts of Christmas Kindness.”
 How fun!
 Do one a day or a bunch all at once.
 Can you sense the surprise pleasure in finding a quarter stuck to a vending machine or a candy cane on the ATM?

 - Want your kids to be more grateful?
 It needs to be taught!
-Consider these ideas or this list, for ways to teach gratitude.
-(Liking this idea: Pin up a long piece of paper and record gifts you already have!)
+Consider these ideas for ways to teach gratitude.
+(I like this idea: Pin up a long piece of paper and record gifts you already have!)
 Or, continue filling up your family blessing box!

-- Have lots of Christmas (or winter) story books?
+- Do you have lots of Christmas (or winter) story books?
 Have the kids wrap them and tag them with the date.
 As part of your bedtime routine, read the storybook-of-the-day.
 You can make this idea “Advent-y” by adding a Bible verse with each book.
 Talk about the verse and what it means to you.
 (Print out a set of possible verses here.)

 Christmas will be here before you know it!

-Bizarre children? by SMN, who licensed this photo on Flickr under a Creative Commons License.
+Bizarre children by SMN, who had originally licensed this photo under a Creative Commons License.